hmw210796/multi-market-payload-app/README.md

 - #### Pages

   All pages are layout builder enabled so you can generate unique layouts for each page using layout-building blocks, see [Layout Builder](#layout-builder) for more details.
 Pages are also draft-enabled so you can preview them before publishing them to your website, see [Draft Preview](#draft-preview) for more details.

+- #### Markets

+  The core collection for the multi-market system.
+Each market can have custom headers, footers, banners, and "How It Works" sections, or reuse them from other markets.
+Markets support powerful inheritance patterns - Singapore can reuse Malaysia's header but with a different logo, Australia can reuse Singapore's footer and add extra links.
+For detailed documentation, see [MULTI_MARKET_SETUP.md](./MULTI_MARKET_SETUP.md).

 - #### Media